manngurjotsingh/hello-world/README.md

 # hello-world
-this is my first repository
+this is my third repository
 i am writing this file
 i hope this will help me to understand it learning github is also important